An improvement on the base-change theorem and the functor $f^!$: An improved flat base-change theorem

 \elem

 \prf Let $C\in\Dqc(Y)$ be arbitrary.
 The lemma follows from the sequence of isomorphisms

-The first and fourth isomorphisms are by the adjunction of $\oo$ and $\HHom$, the second isomorphism is by the projection formula, the third is by the adjunction $f_*\dashv f^\times$, and the last by the adjunction ${} f^*\dashv f_*$. \eprf
+The first isomorphism is by the adjunction ${} f^*\dashv f_*$, the second and fifth are by the adjunction of $\oo$ and $\HHom$, the third is by the adjunction $f_*\dashv f^\times$, and the fourth is by the projection formula (which holds for concentrated morphisms by \cite[Corollary~4.12]{Hall-Rydh13}). \eprf

+\rmk{R4.2.55} There exist algebraic stacks $X$ for which the derived category $\Dqc(X)$ is not compactly generated---see \cite[Theorem~1.1]{Hall-Neeman-Rydh14} for examples.
+In this article we view the phenomenon as pathological, our results will mostly focus on the good stacks $X$ for which $\Dqc(X)$ is compactly generated.
+There are many interesting classes of such stacks and much work has gone into studying them, for the best theorems to date the reader is referred to Hall and Rydh~\cite[Introduction]{Hall-Rydh13}.

+Because in this section we will make some effort to state our results in the maximal generality in which the proofs hold, it will help to make a convention. \ermk

+\cvn{C4.2.553} We will say that a stack $X$ \emph{satisfies Thomason's condition} if $\Dqc(X)$ is compactly generated, and moreover for any quasi-compact open set $U\subset X$ the subcategory $\D_{\mathbf{qc},X-U}^{}(X)$ is generated by the compact objects in $\Dqc(X)$ that happen to lie in the subcategory.
+We remind the reader: a complex belongs to $\D_{\mathbf{qc},X-U}^{}(X)\subset\Dqc(X)$ if its restriction to $U$ is acyclic.
+Thomason~\cite{ThomTro} proved that every quasi-compact, semi-separated scheme satisfies Thomason's condition.
+The current best theorems for algebraic stacks tell us that a stack $X$ satisfies Thomason's condition if either $X$ is a $\qq$--stack of $s$--global type in the notation of \cite[Section~2]{Rydh15}, or $X$ is quasi-compact and its diagonal is separated and quasi-finite--- see Hall and Rydh~\cite[Theorems~A, B and 4.10(2)]{Hall-Rydh13}.
+The following observation will be useful. \ecvn

+\obs{O4.2.1999} If $X$ and $X'$ are quasi-compact, quasi-separated stacks, if $X$ satisfies Thomason's condition and if $i:X'\la X$ is a locally closed immersion, then $X'$ satisfies Thomason's condition. \eobs

+\prf The map $i$ is a locally closed immersion of quasi-compact, quasi-separated stacks, hence it is quasi-affine.
+From \cite[Lemma~8.2]{Hall-Rydh13} we have that the objects $i^*C$, with $C\in\Dqc(X)$ compact, are compact generators of $\Dqc(X')$.